 - Social reproduction has been variously defined.
 For the purposes of this paper we have defined it as above. - We are aware that social reproductive labour can enhance as well as deplete our capabilities and capacities.
-However, in this paper we focus on depletion order to clarify the concept and the dangers accruing from not accounting for it. - Both paid and unpaid work involve depletion; we are focusing on depletion through unpaid work because it is neither measured nor valued.
-The consequences of this are clearly gendered
+However, in this paper we focus on depletion order to clarify the concept and the dangers accruing from not accounting for it. - Both paid and unpaid work involves depletion; we are focusing on depletion through unpaid work because it is neither measured nor valued with clearly gendered consequences.